So, you want to know how to write a good newsletter.

 Ensure that there are Facebook and Twitter sharing links at the end of your newsletter, so subscribers can forward it to all of their friends.

-Add other social networks if you would like, too.
+Add other social networks to the newsletter if you’d like, as well.

 Imagine if you had 1,000 subscribers and 50 of them shared it.
 Those 50 people could reach an additional 500 users if 10 individuals per subscriber read it as a result.